glofoxinc/sqs-priority-consumer/README.md

 Build SQS-based applications without the boilerplate.
 Just define a function that receives an SQS message and call a callback when the message has been processed.

+This is branched from `sqs-consumer`, but has a number of fixes to keep long-processing messages alive and to support switching between multiple queues in order to support a "priority" queue.

 ## Installation

 ```bash